ToBiDi0410/error-pages/README.md

 # ✨ Prebuilt HTTP Error Pages

-**Beautiful, ready-to-use error pages** – precompiled and published automatically.
+**Elegantly crafted, production-ready error pages** — beautifully designed and effortlessly deployable.
+Fully precompiled for seamless integration, compatible even with non-JavaScript browsers, and simple to serve in a single response.

 ---